szczygielmarek/football_club_api/README.md

 ## Documentation

+### OpenAPI (Swagger)
+While the application is running, open your browser and navigate to http://localhost:3000/api.
+You should see the Swagger UI.

+### TypeDoc

 ```bash
 # typedoc
 $ npm run docs
 ```
 The code documentation will be built in the folder /docs